KastanDay/video-pretrained-transformer/README.md

 We have submodules in the first place because we needed to modify the internal logic of three libraries used in preprocessing: Lhotse (to be faster), OpenPSG, and Transformers to modify the T5 implementation to suport modality encodings.

 Done!

+## Progress
+1. (Oct 2022) Start of project.
+2. (Dec 2022) MVP completed, but messed up the evaluation.
+3. (Dec 2022) Migrated all data to Deeplake database library, overall much cleaner & more reliable than working with raw numpy arrays.
+4. (Jan 2023) Migrated all training logic to Composer, by MosaicML.
+Super cool library for efficient LLM training, even of huggingface models.
+5. (Jan 2023) WIP: Finish scaling up distributed pre-processing (i.e. inference w/ Whisper, FlanT5, OpenPSG and Clip)

+Todo:

+- [ ] Fix evaluation on VQA benchmark; up next: TVQA.
+- [ ] Find better scene-graph implementation: just 55ish COCO classes is not enough, best we can do is 1k imagenet classes I think.
+- [ ] Totally reimplement sound/audio model.